 Here at GGG, we like to think that we’re aligned with the Shop Local movement in that we help turn the spotlight on to small and startup brands.
 But when we can give the stage to a company that’s literally a few blocks away... all the better!

-Meet Tenkara Rod Co. – a Driggs, Idaho company that introduced the simplified Japanese-style of fly fishing to the United States five years ago with its first Kickstarter.
-The Tenkara style of fishing involves a long rod, a very lightweight fixed line, tippet and flies.
-There is no reel in Tenkara.
+Meet Tenkara Rod Co. – a Driggs, Idaho company that started making Japanese-style tenkara fly fishing rods five years ago with the successful funding of its first Kickstarter.

 Tenkara Rod Co. is now back on Kickstarter with a campaign for a rod called The Teton Zoom.